nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 This setup serves a dual purpose.
-For people who already know the nixpkgs workflow, it's business as usual, and for individuals who aren't familiar with nixpkgs but wish to become so, they can quickly get up to speed on how to add packages and modules themselves, in the exact same way they would do so upsteam proper.
+For people who already know the nixpkgs workflow, it's business as usual, and for individuals who aren't familiar with nixpkgs but wish to become so, they can quickly get up to speed on how to add packages and modules themselves, in the exact same way they would do so upstream proper.

 Now what about overlays?
 Well, any overlay defined in a nix file under the